 The Simple Dollar focuses on simplifying your personal finance journey.
 Our team compiles the latest data and news to give you the best financial advice and recommendations.
 We focus on gathering the latest news and findings for credit cards, loans, insurance and investments.
 The Simple Dollar team also keeps a close watch on what’s happening in the banking industry to help you get the best savings and rates.

 We’re an evidence-based team that uses our very own SimpleScore methodology to fairly evaluate, rate and rank financial products and services.
 Our research and findings are bound to give you everything you need for your personal finances.
 Our experts will show you the ins and outs to make smart investments, purchases and other finance choices.

 The 6 best personal lines of credit of 2021

 - Best for Big Expenses: SunTrust

 - Best for Easy Access: US Bank

-Best personal lines of credit at a glance
+Compare the best personal lines of credit

 |APR||Draw Period||Limit||Simple Score|

 A line of credit is like a revolving door: Once you’ve repaid money withdrawn, you can use it again and again.
 It’s often considered to be a more flexible form of traditional loans — instead of getting the entire lump sum upfront, you can draw the amount you need, when you need it to minimize interest payments.
 In many cases, however, credit lines will have higher credit score requirements than their personal loan counterparts.
 Some personal credit lines may also require collateral, especially if they’re secured.

 The concept of credit lines is simple: When you’re approved for a line of credit, you have access to any or all of the loaned balance.